AbiyuNigussie/flight-booking-microservices/README.md

     </div>
 </div>

-> **The main idea of creating this project is implementing an infrastructure for up and running distributed system with the latest technology and architecture like Vertical Slice Architecture, Event Driven Architecture, CQRS, Postgres, RabbitMq and Nestjs, and we will not deal mainly with business.** 🚀
+> **A practical and imaginary microservices for implementing an infrastructure for up and running distributed system with the latest technology and architecture like Vertical Slice Architecture, Event Driven Architecture, CQRS, Postgres, RabbitMq and Nestjs.** 🚀

->
+> 💡 **This project not business oriented and most of my focus was in the thechnical part for implement a distributed system with a sample project.
+In this project I implemented some concept in microservices like Messaging, tracing, Event Driven Architecture, vertical Slice Architecture, CQRS and DDD.**

 Instead of grouping related action methods in one controller, as found in traditional ASP.net controllers, I used the [REPR pattern](https://deviq.com/design-patterns/repr-design-pattern).
 Each action gets its own small endpoint, consisting of a route, the action, and an `IMediator` instance (see [MediatR](https://github.com/jbogard/MediatR)).
 The request is passed to the `IMediator` instance, routed through a [`Mediatr pipeline`](https://lostechies.com/jimmybogard/2014/09/09/tackling-cross-cutting-concerns-with-a-mediator-pipeline/) where custom [middleware](https://github.com/jbogard/MediatR/wiki/Behaviors) can log, validate and intercept requests.
 The request is then handled by a request specific `IRequestHandler` which performs business logic before returning the result.